- Maintaining the Wixom Wire House as a local museum.

 The Beginning of the Wixom Historical Society

 1975 … springtime in Wixom at a luncheon hosted by Beverly Paisley, wife of Peter Paisley, owner of The Korex Company.
 The nation was looking forward to celebrating its Bicentennial, so much chatter centered on the subject of history.
-Nancy Dingeldey offered the idea of forming an historical society in the small active community, which was immediately blessed by notable long-time residents Hilda Furman, Mildred Gibson, Lillian Spencer and Sylvia Vangieson.
+Nancy Dingeldey offered the idea of forming an historical society in the small active community, which was immediately embraced by notable long-time residents Hilda Furman, Mildred Gibson, Lillian Spencer and Sylvia Vangieson.
 The idea bloomed and within a few months, the Wixom Historical Society was formed.
 Margaret Ladd was elected its first president, Nancy Dingeldey, vice president, Helen Tillman, secretary and Thom Coulter, treasurer.

-The group embarked on presenting monthly programming and immediately focused on July 4, 1976- the Bicentennial.
+The group embarked on presenting monthly programming and immediately focused on July 4, 1976- the U.S. Bicentennial.
 They planned the first Fourth of July celebration in Wixom.
 Later, Ladd would be instrumental in convincing the Wixom City Council to purchase the property and house at Wixom and Maple Roads.
 Through countless hours and true dedication, the Wixom-Wire Museum was established and named as a State Historical Landmark along with the Wixom Cemetery.

 Today, the Wixom Historical Society continues its longstanding tradition of offering free educational programming, hosting the Annual Ice Cream Social at the Wixom-Wire House Museum, showcasing the Gibson House with the Holiday Wassail, and participating in the May Founder’s Festival.